 If your doctor finds a prostate problem, your next step may be to schedule an ultrasound imaging exam for further evaluation.
 Many of us closely associate ultrasounds with pregnant women.
 However, both men and women can benefit from ultrasound imaging.
 For men, ultrasounds can determine whether there is a cancer growth around the prostate, whether the prostate gland is enlarged, and can help determine the cause of a man’s infertility.

-The civilian population believes that ultrasounds are a procedure relegated to expectant mothers, when in fact, both men and women can experience benefits from this kind of imaging.
-For men, ultrasounds can determine if there is a growth around the prostate, if the prostate gland is enlarged, or to help determine the cause of a male’s infertility.
-For men with the possibility of prostate cancer, having an ultrasound is the least painful and invasive way for doctors to exam the prostate.
 Because of the location of the prostate, physicians and technicians must insert the transducer wand rectally in order to produce the best images.
 Because an ultrasound exam creates real-time results, doctors will often use them to guide biopsy wands in preparation for surgery.
-While the procedure can be uncomfortable for some, understanding the invaluable information doctors glean from these exams is the key to staying calm and cool.
+Although the procedure can be uncomfortable, patients should give primary importance to the information that doctors glean from these exams.

 Your doctor may also choose to order an MRI of the prostate, which offers higher resolution images and more precision for detection, biopsy, and future treatment if needed.